Memory Hunters Ltd.

 PUBLISHED IN "EVOLUTION" – THE 15TH VOLUME OF THE short story collection: Just below the Surface

 The birth was finally over.
 Utterly spent following the C-section, Julia lay in the bed and stared into space.
 She was exhausted and could not speak.
 Beside the bed sat her husband, Steven, resting his head in his hands.
-A fresh morning newspaper carrying news of Donald trump’s assassination lay on the table beside him but he had no energy to even glance at it.
+A fresh morning newspaper carrying news of Donald Trump’s assassination lay on the table beside him but he had no energy to even glance at it.
 The birth pangs had arrived three weeks before time and had been sudden and severe.

 At least everything had gone well.